alexeilebedev/openacr/README.md

 `-debug` flag.
 It will use `mdbg` and automatically set a breakpoint at the first line of the test in question.

-## Mdbg: My debugger
+## Mdbg: Gdb front-end

 This is a wrapper for automating the invocation of `gdb` from command line.

-Mdbg uses abt to build a debug version of the debug target.
-By default, this means `debug`, but the option can be customized with `-cfg <cfg>`, for instance specifying `-cfg profile`.
+Mdbg uses abt to build a debug version of the debug target (By default, this means `debug`, but the option can be customized with `-cfg <cfg>`, for instance specifying `-cfg profile`).

 Then, mdbg prepares a debugging environment by writing two script files: one for the debugger, `temp/mdbg.gdb`, and one for the editor, `temp/mdbg.el`.
-The default, and really the most supported editor, is emacs, although specifying `-tui` will switch to the gdb's Text User Interface mode instead.
+The default, and really the most supported editor, is emacs; specifying `-tui` will switch to the gdb's Text User Interface mode instead.

 Mdbg then runs the debug target in the debug environment.
+It can optionally set a regular or conditional breakpoint in a function other than Main with the `-b` option.

-Let's proceed as usual, with an example:
+Let's consider an example:

     $ acr_ed -create -target abc -write
     ...